High-fidelity qubit readout using interferometric directional Josephson devices: The MPIJIS device

-The added phase $0$ ($n_{\rm{g}}=0$) or $\pi$ ($n_{\rm{g}}=1$), depends on whether $g_{3}$ is positive or negative, respectively, which is determined by the sign of $\varphi_{\rm{ext}}=2\pi\Phi_{\rm{ext}}/\Phi_0$, where $\Phi_0=h/2e$ is the flux quantum or alternatively the dc-current circulating in it.
+The added phase to $\phi_{p}$, i.e., $0$ ($n_{g}=0$) or $\pi$ ($n_{g}=1$), depends on whether $g_{3}$ is positive or negative, respectively, which is determined by the sign of $\varphi_{\rm{ext}}=2\pi\Phi_{\rm{ext}}/\Phi_0$, where $\Phi_0=h/2e$ is the flux quantum or alternatively the sign of the dc-current circulating in the JRM loop.
 Equation\,(\ref{ng}) assumes that the JPCs are flux-biased at the primary flux lobe centered around zero flux.